Home Food & DrinkDrinkHangovers Subscribe to RSS

 If the idea of eating anything turns your stomach, you could always try a liquid remedy such as drinking pickle juice.
 Purported to work because of its high levels of electrolytes and minerals, it will certainly cut through that funky taste in the back of your throat.

 If you need something a bit stronger, you can opt for downing a shot of sauerkraut juice instead.
-Straight up or with tomato juice, those that can manage to keep it down swear by its effectiveness.
+Straight up or with tomato juice, those who can manage to keep it down swear by its effectiveness.

 Voodoo Hexes

-If you aren’t afraid of a little black magic to help manage your morning after, then you could try the New Orleans’s approach.
+If you aren’t afraid of a little black magic to help manage your morning after, then you could try the New Orleans approach.
 Forget treating the body, this preventative measure heaps the blame firmly on the bottle that dosed you.

 Before opening the bottle, curse it thoroughly, scaring away any angry demons.
 The moment you drain it, you will need to drop cigar ash into the neck and croon soft words of atonement, making peace with the spirits that may have dwelled within the spirits you have just imbibed.